benjaminion/upgrading-ethereum-book/src/book.md

 These nodes often run on [consumer grade hardware](https://stakefromhome.com/).
 They communicate over Internet connections that might be low bandwidth, or high latency, that lose packets, or drop out for indefinite periods of time.
 Node operators sometimes misconfigure their software, or don't keep it up to date.
 And, to make it all the more exciting, there is the possibility of large numbers of bad actors running rogue nodes or tampering with communications for their own gain.
 This is what I mean by "unreliable infrastructure".

 An explicit design goal for Ethereum is that it doesn't only run well when every node is running well and communicating well.
-We have tried to design a system that will do its best to continue running even when the world beneath it is falling apart.
+We have done our best to design a system that will do its best to continue running even when the world beneath it is falling apart.

 #### Coming to consensus